lanl-ansi/PowerModels.jl/docs/src/network-data.md

 PowerModels.propagate_topology_status!(data)
 opf_result = run_ac_opf(data, with_optimizer(Ipopt.Optimizer))
 ```
 The `test/data/matpower/case7_tplgy.m` case provides an example of the kind of component status deductions that can be made.
-The `propagate_topology_status!` function can be helpful in diagnosing network models that converge to an infeasible solution.
+The `simplify_network!`, `propagate_topology_status!` and `deactivate_isolated_components!` functions can be helpful in diagnosing network models that do not converge or have an infeasible solution.

 For details on all of the network data helper functions see, `src/core/data.jl`.